 The general ethos of the ISO/IEC 27001 standard is to be proactive in managing information security and a central concept to this is risk assessment.
 This involves considering what could go wrong and then taking steps to do something about it in advance rather than waiting for it to happen.
 The standard points out that not everything that happens is necessarily negative and that there may be positive “opportunities” along the way too.

 The whole idea of a risk-based approach is that the amount you spend on controls is appropriate to your level of risk and also takes account of how much risk you are prepared to live with.
-Risk is very much a spectrum as the wider debate on “privacy versus security” shows and your organization will need to take a considered approach to the level of controls it chooses to introduce and maintain to provide the “right” level of security.
+Risk is very much a spectrum as the wider debate on “privacy versus security” shows and your organisation will need to take a considered approach to the level of controls it chooses to introduce and maintain to provide the “right” level of security.
 An ISO 27001 risk assessment needs to be conducted to analyse and evaluate the impact and likelihood of various events occurring.
 This will give you the opportunity to do something about those risks that are both likely and have a significant impact i.e. to treat the risks.

 Choosing a risk assessment method

 There are many ways of analysing risk and the ISO/IEC 27001 standard mentions that another standard, ISO 31000, should be used as a framework for this.
-ISO31000 is worth a read and sets out how to establish an organization-wide framework for risk assessment, not just for information security purposes but for all potential risks to the business.
+ISO31000 is worth a read and sets out how to establish an organisation-wide framework for risk assessment, not just for information security purposes but for all potential risks to the business.
 But ISO31000 itself doesn’t go into detail about how risks should be identified; there is yet another standard that does, which is ISO31010.
-You may realise from this that risk assessment is a very big subject in itself and there are very many techniques available to use if you choose to; ISO/IEC 27001 doesn’t dictate which one to use and our recommendation is that you keep it as simple as possible, depending on the size of your organization and how much time you have.
+You may realise from this that risk assessment is a very big subject in itself and there are very many techniques available to use if you choose to; ISO/IEC 27001 doesn’t dictate which one to use and our recommendation is that you keep it as simple as possible, depending on the size of your organisation and how much time you have.

-The original version of the ISO/IEC 27001 standard (published in 2005) required that an organization take an “asset-based” approach to risk assessment.
-This involved focussing on the organization’s information assets and then considering the threats to them and their vulnerabilities to those threats.
+The original version of the ISO/IEC 27001 standard (published in 2005) required that an organisation take an “asset-based” approach to risk assessment.
+This involved focussing on the organisation’s information assets and then considering the threats to them and their vulnerabilities to those threats.
 The 2013 version of the standard removed the requirement to take this approach, although it remains a perfectly valid way to assess risk.
-In the Toolkit we have provided a choice of an asset-based approach and a simplified scenario-based approach; either is compatible with the standard and it is up to you to decide which one works best within your organization.
+In the Toolkit we have provided a choice of an asset-based approach and a simplified scenario-based approach; either is compatible with the standard and it is up to you to decide which one works best within your organisation.
 Both risk assessment processes are compatible with the ISO31000 standard.

 Identifying the risks